AnthonyRonca/NeatTweet/README.md

 The following **bonus** features are implemented:

-- [ ] When composing a tweet, user sees a countdown for the number of characters remaining for the tweet (out of 140) (2pts)
+- [x] When composing a tweet, user sees a countdown for the number of characters remaining for the tweet (out of 140) (2pts)
-- [ ] User can view their profile in a profile tab.
-(3pts)
-- [ ] User sees embedded images in tweet if available.
-(3pts)

 ## Video Walkthrough